ig6268/pacman/README.md

 ## License

-This game is distributed under the `<to be decided>` license, available in this repository.
+This game is distributed under the `MIT` license, available in this repository.
 All contributions are assumed to be also licensed under the same.